-Left/Bottom: bruceman / E+ via Getty Images
+Left/Bottom: bruceman / E+ / Getty Images

-Pressure-treated lumber is a widely available and budget-friendly material for decks, fences, and other outdoor constructions.
+Pressure-treated pine is a widely available and budget-friendly material for decks, fences, and other outdoor constructions.
 There are also many available stains and finishes to achieve a variety of looks.
-This type of wood, while affordable, is susceptible to warping and requires yearly restaining and refinishing.Get Estimates Now For Your Fence Project
+While affordable, this type of wood is susceptible to warping and requires yearly restaining and refinishing.

 Cedar’s tight-grained structure and reddish tones make it the more attractive choice, though it fades to a silvery gray over time.
 With regular staining, pressure-treated wood has a superior ability to maintain its color.